 The Briefing email helps you stay in control of your calendar and be intentional about your day.
 Within the first two hours of your workday (as set up in Outlook), you’ll get an email about any relevant items to help you better prepare for the day ahead.
 The customized email is only available to an end user; no administrator or manager can see another individual’s Briefing email.
 All data is stored inside the user’s mailbox.

 Microsoft Cortana Briefing email and Office 365

 - When will Briefing email begin?

-Microsoft will start enabling this starting early August of 2020 and enabling it for all users by the end of September 2020.
+Microsoft will start enabling this starting early April of 2021 and completing by end of April for all users.

 - Who will receive Briefing email?

 All Office 365 accounts and will be on by default.

 - Can I opt-out of receiving these emails?